Three Things to Know about the Affiliations of

 We are a member of the Episcopal Diocese of South Carolina

 The Diocese of South Carolina was one of the nine dioceses which formed the national Church body known as the Episcopal Church, USA.
 Our first congregation, St. Philip's, was formed in 1680 and the diocese was reconstituted after the American Revolution in 1785.
 For a detailed history, please click on this LINK.
-After a very painful separation over seemingly irreconcilable theological differences within the Diocese in 2012, we are excited for our future and especially for the leadership of our new Bishop - Ruth Woodliff-Stanley.
-She was elected May 1, 2021 and will serve as the Fifteenth Bishop of our diocese.
+After a very painful separation over seemingly irreconcilable theological differences, we are excited about the future and our new Bishop Diocesan, The Rt.
+Rev. Ruth Woodliff-Stanley.
+She was elected May 1, 2021 and ordained and consecrated on October 2, 2021.
+Bishop Ruth serves the Fifteenth Bishop of our diocese.

 For more information about the Diocese of South Carolina, please click HERE

 We are Episcopalians

 The Episcopal Church welcomes all who worship Jesus Christ, in 111 dioceses and regional areas in 17 nations.

 The Episcopal Church is a member province of the worldwide Anglican Communion.

 The mission of the church, as stated in the Book of Common Prayer’s catechism (p.
 855), is “to restore all people to unity with God and each other in Christ.”
 As part of that mission, we’re following Jesus into loving, liberating and life-giving relationship with God, with each other and with the earth as the Episcopal branch of the Jesus Movement.
 We seek every day to love God with our whole heart, mind and soul, and to love our neighbors as ourselves (Matthew 22:36-40).
 For the Episcopal Church, the Jesus Movement calls us to focus on three specific Priorities: